kumlali/windocker/README.md

 - Install Docker Toolbox: https://docs.docker.com/engine/installation/windows
 - Make sure your proxy server and corporate firewall let you access to Docker Hub(https://index.docker.io) and https://api.github.com/repos/boot2docker/boot2docker/releases/latest.
 If your internet browser uses your company's proxy, you can test it by calling the mentioned URLs on your browser.
 - Find your corporate's HTTP and HTTPS proxy IP and port (e.g. 10.10.10.240:8080).
 HTTPS proxy URL is generally same as HTTP proxy.
 Make sure you have access to them (e.g. `telnet 10.10.10.240 8080`).
-- Add following lines at the top of `C:\Program Files\Docker Toolbox\start.sh` after `#!/bin/bash`.Docker Quickstart Terminal does not work because Boot2Docker image is not downloaded, otherwise.
+- Add following lines at the top of `C:\Program Files\Docker Toolbox\start.sh` after `#!/bin/bash`.
+Otherwise, if Boot2Docker image distributed by Docker Toolbox is out-of-date, Docker Quickstart Terminal does not work because latest Boot2Docker image cannot be downloaded.
 ```bash
 # --- windocker ---
 # Change with your own values!